-For the three and six months ended December 31, 2023, amortization of debt discount amounted to \$ 0 pertained to aforementioned convertible notes, respectively.
-For the three and six months ended December 31, 2022, amortization of debt discount amounted to \$0 and \$951,780 pertained to aforementioned convertible notes, respectively.
+For the three and six nine months ended December 31, 2023 March 31, 2024, amortization of debt discount amounted to \$0 pertained to aforementioned convertible notes, respectively.
+For the three and six nine months ended December 31, 2022 March 31, 2023, amortization of debt discount amounted to \$0 and \$951,780 \$999,904 pertained to aforementioned convertible notes, notes, respectively.

-Upon completion of the Company's Offering on August 15, 2022, the remaining principal and accrued interest balance related to Tophill Loan Agreement 1 and Agreement 2 amounted to \$8,639,307 was converted into 2,756,879 shares of the Company's common stock.
+Upon completion of the Company's Offering on August 15, 2022, the remaining principal and accrued interest balance related to Tophill Loan Agreement 1 and Agreement 2 amounted to \$8,639,307 was converted into 2,756,879 39,384 (2,756,879 pre reverse split) shares of the Company's common stock.

 In May, June, July, September, October, and December 2021, the Company issued various batches of convertible notes to 10 accredited investors which included 5 third parties in the aggregate principal amount of \$3,580,488 and 5 related parties in the aggregate principal amount of \$2,437,574.
 Pursuant to the agreement, the maturity date is 36 months after the issuance, provided that if an IPO listing is not successful, the accredited investors should be entitled to require the Company to redeem the convertible notes at the subscription/conversion of \$6.90 per share along with interest payable at the rate of 12.0% per annum.
 The Company also evaluated the convertible notes agreement under ASC 815 and determined none of the embedded terms in the convertible notes required bifurcation and liability classification.
 However, the Company was required to determine if the debt contained a BCF and determined that the conversion price (\$6.90) was above the market price (\$5.48) as per an enterprise per share value appraised from an independent third party, and the convertible notes do not contain a beneficial conversion feature.
 As a result, the Company record the proceeds received from these convertible notes as a liability in its entirely.
-Upon completion of the Company's Offering on August 15, 2022, the balance of these convertible notes amounted to \$6,018,062 was converted into 872,183 shares of common stock, among which, \$ 2,437,574 was converted into 353,272 shares of common stock are belonged to the related parties.
+Upon completion of the Company's Offering on August 15, 2022, the balance of these convertible notes amounted to \$6,018,062 was converted into 872,183 12,460 (872,183 pre reverse split) shares of common stock, among which, \$2,437,574 was converted into 353,272 5,047 (353,272 pre reverse split) shares of common stock are belonged to the related parties.